-There are several ‘gay friendly’ destinations that cover the demanding touristic expectations of the LGTB public (Lesbians, gays, transsexuals and bisexuals).
+There are several ‘gay friendly’ destinations that cover the demanding touristic expectations of the LGTBI public (Lesbians, gays, transsexuals, bisexuals and intersexuals).
 Cities with no prejudges with a good and complete day and night offer, in cultural, culinary and beach terms.
 Beyond the festive and claim meetings, we find the Día del Orgullo Gay (Gay Pride parade), which joins thousands of people every year.

 Albacete is an open and tolerant city with a heterogeneous, multicultural and diverse population, where traveler and tourist, whatever their condition, can enjoy with a variety of environments and offers of culture and leisure.